DiSProD: Differentiable Symbolic Propagation of Distributions for Planning: Algorithms and Methodology

-\mypar{Saving Actions} Since the gradients are back-propagated through the entire computation graph, action variables at all depths are adjusted according to the corresponding gradients.
+\paragraph{Saving Actions.} Since the gradients are back-propagated through the entire computation graph, action variables at all depths are adjusted according to the corresponding gradients.
 However, only the action at depth $d=0$ is executed.
-Formally, at time $t$, we choose the action $a_{t,0}$ for state $s_t$, while $a_{t,1:D}$ are not used.
+Formally, at time $t$, we sample an action using $\hat{\mu}_{\bm{a}_{t}}$ and $\hat{v}_{\bm{a}_{t}}$ while $\hat{\mu}_{\bm{a}_{t+1:t+D}}$ and $\hat{v}_{\bm{a}_{t+1:t+D}}$ are not used.
 These updated actions can be used to initialize the action variables when planning at state $s_{t+1}$.
 The same idea has been used before in MPPI \cite{williams2017information,wagener2019online}.
-Note that MPPI also uses multiple samples, but these samples all contribute to the update of a single action sequence, which can potentially limit the search~\cite{lambert2021stein,barcelos2021dual}.
-To allow reuse of old search but add diversity, we initialize one restart using the old actions shifted one time step, and initialize all other restarts randomly.
+Note that MPPI also uses multiple samples, but these samples all contribute to the update of a single action sequence, which can potentially harm the search~\cite{lambert2021stein,barcelos2021dual}.
+This is different in \disprodSpace where each restart is an independent search.
+To allow reuse of old search but add diversity, we initialize one restart using saved action mean, and initialize all other restarts randomly.

-\mypar{Overall Optimization Algorithm} These steps are summarized in \Cref{alg:opt}, where search depth, initial step-size and number of restarts serve as hyper-parameters.
+\paragraph{Overall Optimization Algorithm.} These steps are summarized in \Cref{alg:opt}, where search depth $(D)$, the initial step-size for $\hat{\mu}_{\bm{a}}$ and $\hat{v}_{\bm{a}}$ $(lr_{\mu} \text{ and } lr_v)$, and number of restarts serve as hyper-parameters.
 When all restarts have converged or $K$ gradient steps have been performed, we choose the \emph{best restart} with the maximum $\mathcal{Q}$-value, breaking ties randomly.
-Finally, mean of the first action from the best restart is selected.
+Finally, we sample an action using the mean and variance of the first action distribution of the best restart.